-As a first step, consider the temperature $\varepsilon>0$ is fixed.
-We consider an homogeneous Markov process $(Z_t)_{t\geq 0}$ on a polish space $E$.
-Let $m_t$ be the law of $(Z_t)$, $(P_t)_{t\geq 0}$ and $L$ be respectively the associated semi-group and infinitesimal generator, defined on a suitable set $\D$ of non negative test functions $f$ on $E$ by
+Consider an homogeneous Markov process $(Z_t)_{t\geq 0}$ on a Polish space $E$.
+Let $m_t$ be the law of $(Z_t)$ and let $(P_t)_{t\geq 0}$ and $L$ be, respectively, the associated semi-group and infinitesimal generator, defined on a suitable set $\D$ of non negative test functions $f$ on $E$ by